JonnyKong/UCLA-CS130-Software-Engineering/Report.md

 ```

 ### 3.1 Implementation
 `RequestHandlerDispatcher` uses a `std::map<PathUri, std::shared_ptr<RequestHandler>>` structure to store request handlers.
-Following design decisions are made:
+The following design decisions are made:
+* **Singleton**: One dispatcher for each server
+  * Handlers won't be destructed until server gets destructed
+  * Each session accesses the same dispatcher object
+  * The server doesn't have to initialize new dispatchers after initialization
-* **Immutability**: Handlers become immutable after initialization
+* **Immutability**: Handler objects become immutable after initialization
-  * Don't have to initialize new handlers, or restore handler states during dispatching
+  * Don't have to worry about handler states
+  * Shared states (e.g. root directory of static file handlers) are immutable
-  * States that are specific to a session (e.g. file buffers in static handlers) are instantiated on stack, but shared states (e.g. root directory of static file handlers) are immutable.
+  * States that are specific to a session (e.g. file buffers in static handlers) are instantiated on stack.
 No concurrency issues because there's no race condition
-* **Same lifetime as server**: Handlers won't be destructed until server halts
-  * The server doesn't have to initialize new handlers after initialization
-  * This is based on handlers being immutable
-  * Similar to singular pattern

 ### 3.2  Initialization
 Each `server` object contains a `RequestHandlerDispatcher` object, and the dispatcher is initialized during server initialization: